-Director means the director of the government's division of engineering, or his designee, unless otherwise specified.
+Director means the director of the government's Div. of Engineering, or his designee, unless otherwise specified.

-Division means the Lexington-Fayette Urban County Government's division of engineering.
+Division means the Lexington-Fayette Urban County Government's Div. of Engineering.

 Emergency means a situation when placement or maintenance of facilities is needed to be undertaken immediately because of a danger to human life or health or of significant damage to property, including but not limited to, unanticipated leaks interruptions or reductions in existing services, or other situations defined as being emergency or dangerous conditions pursuant to federal, state or local law.
 The installation of facilities that only serve to expand existing service or provide new service shall not be considered an emergency.